Ryokan: a Traditional Japanese Inn

-A stay at a ryokan, a traditional Japanese inn, should be on every itinerary of first-time visitors to Japan.
-It’s no gimmick and very popular with Japanese and Western tourists alike.
-Ryokan’s are typically found outside city centres in scenic locations and often near the onsen, hot springs, offering a relaxing city break.
+A stay at a ryokan should be on every itinerary of first-time visitors to Japan.
+It’s not a gimmick and very popular with Japanese and Western tourists alike.
+Ryokan’s are typically found outside city centres in scenic locations and near onsens (hot springs), offering a relaxing city break.

-Hakone is an internationally popular destination, renowned for its hot springs and views of Mount Fuji, where Fukuzumiro is the perfect choice.
-Steeped in history, it was established in 1890 and has since hosted a number of famous Japanese writers and artists.
-We stayed for three nights in March 2013 in room Sakura 1, where script writer Hojoh Hideshi once lived.
+Steeped in history, Fukuzumiro was established in 1890 and has since hosted a number of famous Japanese writers and artists.
+We stayed for three nights in March 2013 in room Sakura 1, where scriptwriter Hojoh Hideshi once lived.

-When you enter a ryokan, you are greeted by your host in traditional dress, who will take your bags and show you to your room.
-But not before you’ve stepped out of your western shoes and donned a pair of slippers.
-It’s all part of the experience.
-A yukata and slippers are worn when inside the ryokan, and good outdoor clothing is recommended for exploring the incredible landscape.
+When you enter a ryokan, you are greeted by a host in traditional dress.
+Step out of your western shoes and don a pair of Japanese slippers, it’s all part of the experience.
+A yukata and slippers are usually worn when inside the ryokan.

-Ryokan’s are beautiful reminders of days long past.
-You’d do well to forget about technology and modernity and immerse yourself in the daily rituals, beginning with breakfast served in your room, followed by a day-time excursion, and returning in time for a soak in the hot springs before kaiseki-style dinner is served.
+Ryokan’s are beautiful reminders of the days past.
+You’d do well to forget about technology and modernity and immerse yourself in the daily rituals.
+Breakfast is served daily in your room, followed by a day-time excursion.
+It’s a good idea to head back early enough for a soak in the hot springs before dinner.

 Kaiseki usually consists of several different meals, like a taster menu, using seasonal and regional ingredients.
-It’s the chef who decides what you’ll eat.
+Therefore, there is no menu, everything is chef’s choice.

-On other nights we ate all types of sashimi, sea snails, fish heads, tempura, charcoal grilled sea bream, and a few things I can’t even name!
+We also ate all types of sashimi, as well as sea snails, fish heads, tempura, charcoal grilled sea bream, and a few things I can’t even name!

-Our host helped make our stay extra special and memorable.
-Using a combination of basic Japanese, English and sign language, we were able to communicate life stories, jokes, and understand what we would be having for dinner that night.
-Just don’t ever draw an abalone, our host learned blushing bright crimson, it’s not what it looks like!
+Our lovely hostess really made our stay extra special and memorable.
+Using a combination of basic Japanese, English and sign language, we were able to communicate life stories and jokes.

 Hakone has plenty of hike trails, shrines, a natural park and a lake worth exploring during the day.
 To this day Hakone’s hiking trails remain among the most beautiful I’ve ever explored.